KSheridan86/project-1-hubble/README.md

 - Inside the repository click on the button marked "Settings".
 - In the side bar on the left click on the button marked "Pages".
 - Under the source title you have two drop down menus, make sure the first is set to "Main" and the second to "Root" and click "Save".
-- Within a couple of minutes the site was live and i received a notification indicating the url.
+- Within a couple of minutes the site was live and I received a notification indicating the url.

 [Back to the Top](#three-decades-of-discovery)